What is TESOL?

 Academic Degrees and Certificates in TESOL at SJSU

 *It is possible to work on Master's degrees simultaneously in both our MA TESOL and Linguistics programs; some course work may be applied to both.
 Interested students should contact the coordinators of both programs, early in their studies, for more information and degree planning.

 A Brief History and Description of the TESOL Program

 Courses in TESOL have been offered at SJSU since the 1950s, first through an interdisciplinary major in Linguistics and then from 1970 through a degree program in Linguistics.
 In 1991, with the formation of the Department of Linguistics and Language Development, a separate MA TESOL was established.
 The department also offers both an undergraduate and a graduate certificate in TESOL and a BA and an MA in Linguistics.
 In the past, the department has offered a single subject preparation program.

 Graduates of the MA TESOL program teach in intensive English programs and ESL in community colleges, adult education programs, and four year universities in the U.S. Many go to teach EFL in institutions of higher education abroad.
 A number of them find employment teaching and designing curricula in English for Specific Purposes in Silicon Valley.
 Some go on to complete Ph.D. programs in applied linguistics and related programs at other universities.I

-For more information about these programs, please visit the Degrees and certificates page of this web site.
-The coordinator of the TESOL programs is Dr. Scott Phillabaum.
 For a more detailed history of the programs in the Department, see the web pages of the LLD Alumni Association.